AnyBody/ammr/Docs/index.rst

 maintained by AnyBody Technology who ensure that various body part models can be used together as full body, scalable musculosketeal model.

-Gettting started with the AMMR
+Getting started with the AMMR
 --------------------------------

 The Model Repository consist of two parts.
 The Body Models which can be